sukiakiumo/fmnmn/README.md

 ![Test Accuracy Results](logRegResults1.png)

 I tested three combinations of models and data.
 Green line showed the logistic Regression+prior, Blue was just logistic Regression, and red was the logistic regression examining _only_ the data that hadn't been mislabeled.
 We can see several things
 1. For 0% relabled data, the accuracy increaced from 83% to 87%.
 That is cool.
-More on this later.
+More on this soon.
 2. For 60% relabeled data, the accuracy was much improvedxx...

 Also, I examined the convergence time.
 For the models using the priors,
 ![Test Accuracy Results](logRegResults1.png)

 We can see that the model that used priors converged sooner.
-This is nice!
+This is nice... let's look into this further.

+### Adding L2 regularization
+Adding L2 regularization to the weights can have a big impact on the progress of the model.
+When I added this to both models, the accuracy went to 88.8% or 88.7% for 0% relabeled data for both models.
+It seems like the priors are behaving as some sort of regularization parameter, or, rather, the regularization prevents learning of 'non standard' examples.
+This is a hypothesis that could be tested.

 ### Notes and details
 * I ran iterations way beyond normal and found that the accuracy gradually got worse as I continued to train.
 This is possibly due to data gradually being 'thrown out'.
 So I just threw in early stopping.